alanmaydwell/py_docker/README.md

 Also interacts with the image by capturing the response of Unix command run within it.

 ## access_image.py
 Another simple example of using docker.py.
-In this file an already running container is accessed by the Python script and respone frm running Unix command witin it is captured.
+In this file an already running container is accessed by the Python script and response from running Unix command within it is captured.